Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 ## Logging

+> As Encompass uses `log4net` under the hood we are not able to leverage `log4net` in our plugins.
+Born out of necessity, we have created the GuaranteedRate.Logging library to support alternative logging means

-### logger
+### Logger

-**Logger** is a static holding object that contain any number of `ILogAppender`.
-Once an appender is registered with Logger it will be called each time the `Logger` is invoked in your Application
+**Logger** is a static holding object that can contain any number of `ILogAppender` objects.
+Once a appender is registered with Logger it will be called each time `Logger` is invoked in your Application

 Sample usage
 ```csharp